Immortality in fiction: Digital

 A common theme in cyberpunk is digital immortality, achieved by transferring a person's consciousness to a computer.
 One version of this concept involves the uploaded mind being conscious inside the machine, as in William Gibson's Sprawl trilogy starting with the 1984 novel Neuromancer.
 Attitudes towards this kind of existence vary between and within stories.
 The argument that it should be no more unappealing than having artificial body parts is made in Damien Broderick's 2002 novel Transcension, while in John Crowley's 1979 novel Engine Summer it is viewed as a type of imprisonment.
 In Frederik Pohl's 1977–2004 novel series the Heechee Saga, one character enjoys the capabilities afforded by having vast computational power available directly to the mind, whereas another dreads the prospect of serving the entirety of a millennia-long prison sentence.
 In Greg Egan's 2002 novel Schild's Ladder the digital existence is so convincing it can be mistaken for the physical world, and Egan's 1994 novel Permutation City raises the issue of whether an uploaded mind is the same person or merely a copy.
 Another version of the concept is seen in Arthur C. Clarke's The City and the Stars, where the uploaded minds are kept in storage without consciousness for transfer to a new body as one becomes available and then uploaded again when the body dies, allowing for an unlimited number of sequential lifetimes.'

 Cryonics

 Cryonic freezing is used as a means to extend life until such a time that immortality is expected to be available in some stories such as Brian Stableford's 1986 short story "And He Not Busy Being Born...".
-Science fiction writers have generally had a pessimistic outlook on this idea, foreseeing various problems; immortality does not become available within the promised time frame in Clifford D. Simak's 1967 novel Why Call Them Back from Heaven?, everything works as intended but society has changed for the worse in the intervening period in Anders Bodelsen's 1969 novel Frysepunktet (Freezing Point), and the preserved bodies are exploited for their organs in Larry Niven's 1973 short story "The Defenseless Dead".
+Science fiction writers have generally had a pessimistic outlook on this idea, foreseeing various problems; immortality does not become available within the promised time frame in Clifford D. Simak's 1967 novel Why Call Them Back from Heaven?, everything works as intended but society has changed for the worse in the intervening period in Anders Bodelsen's 1969 novel Freezing Point (Frysepunktet), and the preserved bodies are exploited for their organs in Larry Niven's 1973 short story "The Defenseless Dead".